Article update: United got rid of miles expiration and United miles now never expire (provided your United account is open and in good standing).

 Take a Flight

-All paid flights earn miles, so you can reset the expiration date on your account by flying on United or any StarAlliance partner, including Adria, Aegean, Air Canada Airlines, Air China, Air India, Air New Zealand, ANA, Asiana, Austrian, Avianca, Brussels, CopaAirlines, Croatia Airlines, EgyptAir, Ethiopian, Eva Air, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, Swiss, TAP Portugal, Thai and Turkish Airlines.
+All paid flights earn miles, so you can reset the expiration date on your account by flying on United or any StarAlliance partner, including Adria, Aegean, Air Canada Airlines, Air China, Air India, Air New Zealand, ANA, Asiana, Austrian, Avianca, Brussels, CopaAirlines, Croatia Airlines, EgyptAir, Ethiopian, Eva Air, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, Swiss, TAP Air Portugal, Thai and Turkish Airlines.
+Find Cheapest Flights from United States.

 Renting cars from certain agencies will net you MileagePlus miles.
 Look for deals from Dollar, Hertz and Thrifty.
 If you don’t need to rent a car, but you do use a car service, look to Groundlink.
 They also award MileagePlus miles to its customers.